Available Balance vs. Current Balance

 Now, the current balance is a slightly broader view.
 It’s the total amount in your account at any given moment without subtracting pending transactions.
 Why does this exist?
 Think of it as your account’s potential.
 For instance, a cheque you deposited that hasn’t cleared yet adds to your current balance but isn’t part of your available balance till it’s processed.

-Banking in South Africa: A Snapshot
+Banking in South Africa

 South Africa isn’t just home to breathtaking landscapes; it’s also the birthplace of some trailblazing financial institutions.
 Local giants like Standard Bank and First National Bank dominate the skyline, but there’s also a significant presence of global entities, adding a touch of international flavor to the mix.